neontapir/neontapir.github.io/_posts/2018/2018-01-25-swiv-to-view-druid-data.md

 <!--more-->

-For this step, I'm going to use the open-source visualizaton tool Swiv, which used to be Pivot.
+For this step, I'm going to use the open-source visualization tool [Swiv](https://github.com/yahoo/swiv), which used to be Pivot.
+Swiv is a web-based exploratory visualization UI built on top of a library called Plywood.

 {% highlight bash %}
 git/github/yahoo